 Headquartered in Westbury, New York (Long Island), My Banking Direct is an online division of New York Community Bank and offers its product line to U.S. citizens/residents aliens, 18 years or older, who have a valid Social Security number or Individual Taxpayer Identification number.

-Opening a High Yield Savings account can only be done online.
+As My Banking Direct is an internet bank, opening a High Yield Savings account can only be done online.
 CSR stated that if the High Yield Savings account is going to be a joint account, “all joint account holders should be available to validate their personal information” during the online application process.

 As an internet division of New York Community Bank (NYCB), My Banking Direct operates under NYCB’s FDIC Certificate and shares its financial history.

-My Banking Direct/NYCB, has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 0.46% (excellent) based on December 31, 2021 data.
-In the past year, the Bank’s total non-brokered deposits have increased by $2.26 billion, an excellent annual growth rate of 8.3% APY.
+My Banking Direct/NYCB, has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 0.86% (excellent) based on March 31, 2022 data.
+In the past year, the Bank’s total non-brokered deposits have increased by $4.4 billion, an excellent annual growth rate of 15.28% APY.
 Please refer to our financial overview of My Banking Direct/NYCB (FDIC Certificate # 16022) for more details.

-How the High Yield Savings Account Compares
+How the High Yield Savings Compare

-When compared to the nationally available Savings Accounts tracked by DepositAccounts.com that do not require a large minimum balance and are not limited by small balance caps, My Banking Direct’s High Yield Savings APY currently ranks second.
+When compared to nationally available Money Market Accounts and Savings Accounts tracked by DepositAccounts.com, that do not require large balances or direct deposit and do not have small balance caps, the MyBanking Direct High Yield Savings APY ranks second.

-The above information and rates are accurate as of 5/9/2022.
+The above information and rates are accurate as of 8/1/2022.